nicola-de-march/Step_2_DeMarchRaffaelliTaddei/README.md

 - `matrixA.txt`: Provides data for matrix A for multiplication.
 - `matrixB.txt`: Provides data for matrix B for multiplication.
 - `slurm-job.sh`: Defines commands to execute the work via the Slurm job manager.

-This repository structure organizes various aspects of the project, including configuration files, source files, test files, and automation scripts needed for development, testing, and execution of matrix multiplication.

 ## Contributors